department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 ----

-The API supports a search query that accepts a patient ICN, the patient's home address, a medical service type, and whether or not the patient is established.
+The API supports a search query that accepts a patient ICN, the patient's home address, the patient's desired medical service type, and whether or not the patient is established at the VA health facilities in their area.

 The medical service type is one of:
 * Audiology